-The Innovation Center program will also include medium-term interlaboratory projects that imply the expansion of the experimental research program, as a place for the development of new technologies and a testing ground for advanced scientific research (Open Research Space @ DUBNA) in the following areas: life sciences, technologies of environmentally friendly carbon-free energy, big data and quantum computing.
-The key part of the agenda of the Innovation Center will be the development of applied segment of the user program at research reactor IBR-2M as well as studies in the field of artificial intelligence and quantum computing technologies carried out on the basis of the Meshcheryakov Laboratory of Information Technologies and the Veksler and Baldin Laboratory of High Energy Physics, R&D on linear superconducting continuous accelerators; micropixel detectors of the Medipix family, new avalanche photodetectors, laser metrology, laser inclinometers, etc.
+The Innovation Centre programme will also include medium-term interlaboratory projects that imply the expansion of the experimental research programme, as a place for the development of new technologies and a testing ground for advanced scientific research (Open Research Space @ DUBNA) in the following areas: life sciences, technologies of environmentally friendly carbon-free energy, Big Data and quantum computing.
+The key part of the agenda of the Innovation Centre will be the development of applied segment of the user programme at research reactor IBR-2M, as well as studies in the field of artificial intelligence and quantum computing technologies carried out on the basis of the Meshcheryakov Laboratory of Information Technologies and the Veksler and Baldin Laboratory of High Energy Physics, R&D on linear superconducting continuous accelerators; micropixel detectors of the Medipix family, new avalanche photodetectors, laser metrology, laser inclinometers, etc.

-The implementation of innovative projects based on the research infrastructure of the Innovation Center should become a significant additional incentive to expand the interest and involvement of the JINR Member States and associate members in the JINR research program.
-The priority area for the development of the Innovation Center should be to provide opportunities for young professionals and students from the Member States to carry out cutting-edge innovative research.
+The implementation of innovative projects based on the research infrastructure of the Innovation Centre should become a significant additional incentive to expand the interest and involvement of the JINR Member States and Associated Members in the JINR research programme.
+The priority area for the development of the Innovation Centre should be to provide opportunities for young professionals and students from the Member States to carry out cutting-edge innovative research.

-Integration into the global innovation system
+Integration into the Global Innovation System

-One of the important tasks of the current seven-year period is the effective integration of JINR into the global innovation system and into the global scientific information system.
-In this direction, the Institute plans to carry out activities on the following main tasks.
+One of the important tasks of the new seven-year period is the effective integration of JINR into the global innovation system and into the global scientific information system.
+In this direction, the Institute plans to carry out activities on the following main tasks:

 - 1. Development of partnership in the field of innovation with organizations of the JINR Member States and other countries. - 2.
 Formation of the leading positions of JINR in expert scientific and innovation communities and committees of interstate integration associations. - 3.
 Conducting field events in the JINR Member States in order to promote the innovative capabilities of the Institute and form communication channels in the field of innovation. - 4.
-Organization of internships at JINR and innovation centers on the territory of the Russian Federation for students and young employees of research, educational and innovative organizations from the JINR Member States. - 5.
-Participation in international exhibitions, conferences, forums of an innovative nature.
+Organization of internships at JINR and Innovation Centres on the territory of the Russian Federation for students and young employees of research, educational and innovative organizations from the JINR Member States.

-In order to create a system for processing business requests for custom R&D based on the expertise and research infrastructure of the Institute, it is planned to expand interaction with companies-residents of the special economic zone of the technology-innovative type "Dubna" and other organizations, as well as launching ways of attracting industrial partners to JINR.
+- 5. Participation in international exhibitions, conferences, forums of an innovative nature. - 6.
+In order to create a system for processing business requests for custom R&D based on the expertise and research infrastructure of the Institute, it is planned to expand interaction with companies-residents of the Special Economic Zone of the technology-innovative type "Dubna" and other organizations, as well as launching ways of attracting industrial partners to JINR. - 7.
+Realization of modern financial instruments based on public-private partnership, primarily through the creation of closed-end unit investment funds (analogue of mutual funds), for the development of specialized and social infrastructure of JINR and cities with high scientific and technological potential, as well as "alternative investment funds for intellectual property" and other innovation instruments in the interests of the Institute's Member States.

-Specific activities and deadlines for completing the tasks of this section of the program for 2024-2030 will be updated annually in the plans of JINR innovation activities.
+Specific activities and deadlines for completing the tasks of this section of the programme for 2024-2030 will be updated annually in the plans of JINR innovation activities.